roopesh-jsp/octomart/README.md

 -   **Full Order Management**: Complete order lifecycle from placement and payment to shipping and delivery.
 -   **Secure Payment Integration**: Securely process transactions through providers like Stripe or PayPal.

 ---

 ## 🛠️ Tech Stack & Architecture

 This project is built on a robust and modern tech stack, designed for scalability and independent development.

--   **Frontend**: React, Redux for state management, Tailwind CSS for styling.
 -   **Backend**: Node.js & Express.js for building RESTful APIs.
 -   **Database**: MongoDB with Mongoose for flexible data modeling.
 -   **Architecture**: Microservices connected via an API Gateway.